What is a Promissory Note?

 Article 3 New York Uniform Commercial Code.

 Promissory notes are often given (“issued”) in the context of loans or other financings.
-For example, when you buy a business, the seller may finance the purchase price for you by letting you pay in installments.
+For example, when you buy a business, the seller may finance the purchase price by letting you pay in installments.
 At the closing of the business sale, the seller will most likely demand a promissory note from you covering the outstanding amount of the purchase price of the business.
+But whenever you lend money to a business partner, a friend, or any other person, it is a good idea to get a promissory note as security for the repayment.

 - Something in writing from the debtor.

 - The writing must be signed by the debtor.
-“Signed by the debtor” includes methods other than original signatures, such as email signatures, symbols and so forth as long as the debtor had the intention of signing the writing (see Section 1-201(39) New York Uniform Commercial Code).
+“Signed by the debtor” includes methods other than original signatures, such as email signatures, symbols, and so forth, as long as the debtor had the intention of signing the writing (see Section 1-201(37) New York Uniform Commercial Code).

-to pay into the promissory note, be sure to consult with your attorney.
+to pay on the promissory note, be sure to consult with your attorney.

 - Even though a promissory note is considered a contract, it does not require the signature of the creditor in order to be enforceable.